More pain stored up for Emerging Europe in 2023

 There is more pain ahead for Emerging Europe as government efforts to shield populations from the energy crisis and rampant inflation since Russia’s invasion of Ukraine have shifted the worst of the economic impact to next year, said the European Bank for Reconstruction and Development (EBRD) as it downgraded GDP growth forecasts for 2023 across most of the region.

-The EBRD’s current forecast for growth across its countries of operations in Emerging Europe and the Southern and Eastern Mediterranean (SEMED) are 2.3% in 2022 and 3% in 2023.
-The development bank thus lifted its projection for 2022 by 1.2 percentage points (pp) but lowered its 2023 forecast by 1.7pp compared to its last set of forecasts issued in May.
+The EBRD’s current forecasts for growth across its countries of operations in Emerging Europe and the Southern and Eastern Mediterranean (SEMED) are 2.3% in 2022 and 3% in 2023.
+The development bank thus lifted its projection for 2022 by 1.2 percentage points (pp) but lowered its 2023 forecast by 1.7 pp compared to its last set of forecasts issued in May.

-It also warned that the forecasts in its latest Regional Economic Prospects report published on September 28, are subject to major downside risk should Russia’s war in Ukraine escalate or the volume of its gas exports fall further.
+It also warned that the forecasts in its latest Regional Economic Prospects report, published on September 28, are subject to major downside risk should Russia’s war in Ukraine escalate or the volume of its gas exports fall further.

 Commenting on the changes to its forecasts since May 2022 at a presentation of the report on September 28, EBRD chief economist Beata Javorcik described the region’s economic performance in the first half of 2022 as “surprisingly strong”, attributed to a large extent to consumers using savings accumulated during the coronavirus (COVID-19) pandemic.
 Exports also remained at a high level.

-“However, the boom coming to end as the impact of the energy crisis, high inflation and uncertainty caused by the war are putting brakes on the economies,” Javorcik added.
+“However, the boom [is] coming to end as the impact of the energy crisis, high inflation and uncertainty caused by the war are putting brakes on the economies,” Javorcik added.

 “We revised upwards our forecasts for 2022, but it now looks bleaker for 2023.
 We are in for a hard and cold winter.”

-At the same time inflation has been soaring, and averaged 16.5% across the EBRD regions in July — higher than at any time since 1998.
-More price rises are expected.
+At the same time, inflation has been soaring, and averaged 16.5% across the EBRD regions in July – higher than at any time since 1998.
+More price rises are anticipated.

 “Inflation does not seem to have peaked yet.
 In many countries high energy costs have not translated into retail prices paid by households.
 That means that when governments stop helping out to keep prices low, if energy prices remain high for a while, this will have to happen, so inflation will increase,” Javorcik told listeners.